oist/LuscombeU_OSKA2016_rescaffolding/README.md

    chr1_1: S31-, S51-, S38-, S85+, S61-, S44-, S109+, S37-

-Then there would be S6, but I do not manage to orient it.

-!!!!!!!!!!!!!!!!
-Let's put in arbitrary orientation at the moment !!!!!!!!!!!!!!!!!!
+Then there is S6, with unkonwn orientation.
+Therefore S6+ was arbitrarly chosen.

-## Lont arm
+## Long arm

 S3 matches a contig starting with a telomere.
-Oh no, it also contains a centromere as it matches the left and right arm at the same time.
+But it also crosses a centromere as it matches the left and right arm at the same time.
+Unless it is a missasembly.

 There is good support that S5+ is followed by S7- but what is the orientation of the whole ?